rafalkrupinski/rev-api-gw/Readme.md

 Reverse API Gateway
 ======

-Expose external HTTP/S APIs as insecure local services.
-Free client code from the burden of checking the SSL certificates and handling OAuth details.
+Expose external HTTP(S) APIs as insecure local services.

+Free client code from the burden of checking the SSL certificates and handling authentication details.

 Features
+---
 - Configurable from yaml file
 - Multiple (outgoing) endpoints and credentials
 - Support for OAuth 1a